edgedb/easy-edgedb/README.md

 }
 ```

+You can see that a good usage of abstract types and the `overloaded` keyword lets you simplify your schema if you do it right.

 Okay, let's read the rest of the introduction for this chapter.
-Let's see what Lucy is up to:
+It continues to explain what Lucy is up to:

 >...She chooses to marry Arthur Holmwood, and says sorry to the other two.
-The other two men are sad, but fortunately they become friends with each other.
-Dr. Seward is sad and tries to concentrate on his work.
-He is a psychiatrist who is studying a strange man named Renfield.
-Renfield is sometimes calm, sometimes completely crazy, and seems to believe that he can get power from living things by eating them.
+The other two men are sad, but fortunately the three men become friends with each other.
+Dr. Seward is depressed and tries to concentrate on his work.
+He is a psychiatrist who works in an asylum close to a large mansion called Carfax.
+Inside the asylum is a strange man named Renfield that Dr. Seward finds most interesting.
+Renfield is sometimes calm, sometimes completely crazy, and Dr. Seward doesn't know why he changes his mood so quickly.
+Also, Renfield seems to believe that he can get power from living things by eating them.
 He's not a vampire, but seems to act similar sometimes.

 Oops!
 Looks like Lucy doesn't have three lovers anymore.
 Now we'll have to update her to only have Arthur: